Request an insurance policy: Your guide to the important document

 Katrin Straub

 Your insurance policy is more than just a piece of paper; it is the key to your protection.
-Learn how to request this important document, what rights you have, and how to act quickly in case of loss to avoid disadvantages.
+Find out how to request this important document, what rights you have and how to act quickly if it is lost to avoid any disadvantages.

 The topic in brief and concise terms

-The insurance policy is your proof of contract and is automatically sent upon completion; a request is usually only necessary in case of loss and is regulated by §3 VVG.
+The insurance policy is your proof of contract and is sent automatically after completion; a request is usually only necessary if it is lost and is regulated by law in Section 3 of the VVG.

-In the event of losing a policy, particularly with personal insurance, a written declaration of loss is often required, and costs may be incurred for re-issuance.
+If a policy is lost, especially in the case of personal insurance, a written declaration of loss is often required, and fees may be charged for issuing a replacement.

-Digital policies in customer portals significantly simplify management and access while meeting the legal requirements for text form.
+Digital policies in customer portals significantly simplify administration and access and meet the legal requirements for text form.

-The insurance policy is your contract certificate and confirms the insurance coverage.
-You will receive it automatically after the contract is concluded, usually within 14 days.
-A request is only necessary in case of loss or for duplicates.
-The policy contains all important contract details such as the insurance number and benefit claims.
-Keeping the original, especially for personal insurance, is recommended for at least three years after the end of the contract.
-This secures your claims in the event of a benefit claim.
+The insurance policy is your contractual document and confirms the insurance cover.
+You will receive this automatically after the contract is concluded, usually within 14 days.
+A request is only necessary in the event of loss or for duplicate copies.
+The policy contains all important contract details such as the insurance number and entitlement to benefits.
+Keeping the original is recommended, especially for personal insurance, for at least three years after the end of the contract.
+This safeguards your claims in the event of a claim.

-Practical Guide: Understanding the insurance policy in detail and taking the right actions
+Practical guide: Understand your insurance policy in detail and act correctly

-The insurer is legally required to provide you with a policy, often digitally or by post.
-This document, issued in accordance with section three of the Insurance Contract Act (VVG), serves as proof of your rights.
-It summarises all the conditions, such as the type and commencement of the insurance, often over several pages.
-It is essential to carefully check all details, especially with individual agreements, immediately upon receipt to correct errors promptly.
-For many claims, such as with a life insurance policy, presenting the original with your policy number is indispensable.
+The insurer is legally obliged to provide you with a policy document, often digitally or by post.
+This document, which is issued in accordance with Section Three of the Insurance Contract Act (VVG), serves as proof of your rights.
+It summarises all terms and conditions, such as the type of insurance and the commencement date, often over several pages.
+A careful check of all details, especially any individual agreements, is essential immediately after receipt in order to correct any errors promptly.
+For many claims, for example in the case of a life insurance policy, presenting the original with your policy number is essential.

-If you ever lose your insurance policy, swift action is required.
-For property insurance, like home contents or car insurance, a simple informal request for reissue with your insurer is often sufficient.
-The policyholder usually bears the cost, as specified in section three, paragraph five of the VVG.
-For personal insurance, such as disability insurance, a written loss declaration is often necessary to prevent misuse.
-Many modern insurers offer customer portals where policies are stored digitally and can be accessed at any time, virtually eliminating the possibility of loss.
-Requesting a new policy ensures you can continue to assert your claims, even if the loss of the original document does not immediately cancel the insurance coverage itself.
+If you ever lose your insurance policy, prompt action is required.
+For non-life insurance, such as household contents or motor insurance, a simple informal request for a reissue from your insurer is often sufficient.
+The cost of this is usually borne by the policyholder, as set out in Section Three, Paragraph Five of the VVG.
+For personal insurance policies, for example income protection insurance, a written declaration of loss is usually required to prevent misuse.
+Many modern insurers offer customer portals where policies are stored digitally and can be accessed at any time, which virtually eliminates the risk of loss.
+Requesting a new policy ensures that you can continue to assert your claims, even if the loss of the original document does not in itself immediately end the insurance cover.

 Here are the typical steps for requesting a replacement policy: